project-ecc/ecchat/eccprotocol.md

 ### swapReq

-The swapReq method is used to initiate execution of the prior swap proposal, including the executing party's address information.
+The `swapReq` method is used to initiate execution of the prior swap proposal, including the executing party's address information.

 	{
 		"uuid" : "<uuid value>"
-		"cotk" : "<coin symbol - take>"
+		"cogv" : "<coin symbol - give>"
-		"adtk" : "<address     - take>"
+		"adgv" : "<address     - give>"
 	}

 ### swapRes

-The swapRes method is used to confirm execution of the swap, including proposing party's address information.
+The `swapRe`s method is used to confirm execution of the swap, including proposing party's address information.

 	{
 		"uuid" : "<uuid value>"
-		"cogv" : "<coin symbol - give>"
+		"cotk" : "<coin symbol - take>"
-		"adgv" : "<address     - give>"
+		"adtk" : "0|<address   - take>"
 	}

+If the value `0` is returned in the `addr` field it indicates that the other party is unable or unwilling to proceed with swap execution.

 ### ecchat `/send` command